liangzhu2008/learn-esp-adf/docs/index.rst

-.. learn esp-idf documentation master file, created by sphinx-quickstart on Sun Jul 12 13:08:02 2020.
+..
+Learn ESP-ADF documentation master file, created by sphinx-quickstart on Sun Jul 12 13:08:02 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Learn ESP-IDF
+Learn ESP-ADF
 =============

 .. toctree::
    :maxdepth: 2